wp-plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Fix bug about the missing <ul> tags
+* Fix the class attribute name of some <h2> tags
+* Do not display the titles with the attribute display_title="false".
+It give the opportunity to create a sitemap in any languages of your choice
+* Improve the functionnality to exclude pages and posts
+* Possibility to exclude the content protected by password
-= 1.3.0 =
+* Add some hooks to help others developers to adapt the sitemap = 1.3.0 =
 * Possibility to add a sitemap with any of these elements : category, tag, archive or author
 * Improve the back-office interface